gdhebling/my-portfolio/readme.md

 ### Deployed website

 You can find the deployed website at https://gdhebling.com/

-<br /><br />
-The website is now ported to a Gatsby + Sanity project.
+**The website is now ported to a Gatsby + Sanity project.**

-This is the code repository for the original project using vanilla HTML, SCSS, JavaScript.
+**This is the code repository for the original project using vanilla HTML, SCSS, JavaScript.**

 The goal was to write reusable code and design concepts.

 ## Technologies and tools used